 Step 3: File the Form

 Physically submitted forms must be notarized before signing.
-A notary is usually present at the Town Clerk’s office at no cost.
+A notary is usually at the Town Clerk’s office at no cost.

 Corporation, Limited Liability Company, and Limited Partnership